History of the United States Coast Guard: The Kudirka incident

-After attempts to get the U.S. State Department to provide guidance failed, Rear Admiral William B. Ellis, commander of the First Coast Guard District, ordered Commander Ralph W. Eustis to permit a KGB detachment to board the Vigilant to return Kudirka to the Soviet ship.
+After attempts to get the U.S. State Department to provide guidance failed, Rear Admiral William B. Ellis, commander of the First Coast Guard District, ordered Commander Ralph W. Eustis to permit a KGB detachment to board Vigilant to return Kudirka to the Soviet ship.
 This led to a change in asylum policy by the U.S. Coast Guard.
 Admiral Ellis and his chief of staff were given administrative punishment under Article 15 of the UCMJ.
 Commander Eustis was given a non-punitive letter of reprimand and assigned to shore duty.
 Kudirka himself was tried for treason by the Soviet Union and given a ten-year sentence in prison.
 Subsequent investigations revealed that Kudirka could claim American citizenship through his mother and he was allowed to go to the United States in 1974.

-The incident, known for several years as the Coast Guard's "Day of Shame," was portrayed in a 1978 television movie, The Defection of Simas Kudirka, with Alan Arkin playing Kudirka and Donald Pleasence playing the captain of the Soviet ship, and USCGC Decisive serving as the USCGC Vigilant.
+The incident, known for several years as the Coast Guard's "Day of Shame," was portrayed in a 1978 television movie The Defection of Simas Kudirka, with Alan Arkin playing Kudirka and Donald Pleasence playing the captain of the Soviet ship, and USCGC Decisive serving as the USCGC Vigilant.
 It was also the subject of the 1973 book Day of Shame: The truth about the murderous happenings aboard the Cutter Vigilant during the Russian-American confrontation off Martha's Vineyard by Algis Ruksenas.
 The incident is the premise of Giedrė Žickytė's 2020 documentary film The Jump (Šuolis), which screened as part of the 2020 online edition of DOC NYC.